integeruser/keyword-spotting/README.md

 # keyword-spotting
 This repository contains a few unfinished python scripts for keywords detection on handwritten documents.
+The data set used for early experiments can be found [here](http://ciir.cs.umass.edu/downloads/old/data_sets.html).
-Check the Downloads page for more unfinished scripts and a test data set.
+Check the Downloads page for more unfinished scripts.

 ## Installation